smartprocure/mongochangestream/README.md

 ### The MongoDB primary goes down and a new primary is elected

-In this scenario, you will need to enable health checks and restart the initial scan and/or change stream when a health check failure occurs.
+In this scenario, you will need to subscribe to the `cursorError` event and restart the process or handle otherwise.

 ## Change Stream Strategies